How to Plan a Marketing Budget in 6 Simple Steps: 2021 Guide

 Your sales funnel is the process your audience goes through to become a paying customer.
 A typical sales funnel will have four stages:

-- Awareness: At this stage, your audience becomes aware that they have a problem and seek to find solutions.
+- Awareness: At this stage, your audience becomes aware that they have a problem and starts looking for solutions.

 - Consideration: At the consideration stage, your audience starts to look at the options available to them.